 1. Economic risks

 One known problem and risk that have been associated with speculation is economic bubbles.
 Some analysts and studies have tried to explain how speculation can promote market volatility.
-For example, the 2008 Financial Crisis was attributed to too much speculating in the real estate markets that started in the United States, thus resulting in the housing bubble that created problems in the banking and financial institutions.
+For example, the subprime mortgage crisis and the 2007-2008 Financial Crisis in the U.S. was attributed to too much speculating in the real estate markets that started in the United States, thus resulting in the housing bubble that created problems in the banking and financial institutions.
 However, this association remains controversial.

 An upward shift in prices is another negative impact of speculation.
 The oil price shock of 2004 to 2008 was attributed to the decisions and actions of speculators in the oil industry.
 Some critics argue that speculation leads to an artificial rise in demand while others specifically argue that oil producers and exporters use speculators to indirectly manipulate market price.
 Similar to economic bubbles, however, there are also counterarguments to these claims.